 - Distant Writing Goals – often the end goal of a writing project.
 The final writing ‘product’.
 The purpose and audience for the writing is revealed, considered and discussed at this point.

 - Product Writing Goals – often writers will talk about their finished writing being their ‘product’.
 The thing that is created.
 Product writing goals then are the intentions we have for the writing.
 What will we have to do to make this an effective product…?
-This is very different to success criteria which don’t always attend to the intentions for the writing nor are they always authentically generated with the whole writing community.
+This is very different to success criteria which don’t always attend to the intentions for the writing nor are they always authentically generated alongside the children.

 - Process Writing Goals – these are goals we often set ourselves as writers.
 We will often give ourselves mini-deadlines.
 Rarely do we take on a large project in one go.
 Rather, we take it a step at a time.
 For example, ‘We need to try and finish this draft in the next couple of days’.
 This doesn’t mean you don’t or can’t do two processes at the same time sometimes.
 For example, some of us, as ‘paragraph pilers,’ will often write a paragraph, read it through, maybe revise it a bit, maybe even proof-read it a little before moving onto our next paragraph.
 This doesn’t mean we won’t also put time aside to revise and edit it explicitly at a later stage.

 Therefore, Writing For Pleasure teachers will in all likelihood:

 ‘Our next writing project is to produce an instructional text about something we are really good at.
 I was thinking we could write them to share with one another in our class library’?
 Does anyone have any other ideas?